lhupfeldt/jenkinsflow/INSTALL.md

    To use the experimental visualisation feature:
      pip install bottle

 2.3.
-To use propagation=Propagation.FAILURE_TO_UNSTABLE feature, Jenkins URL must be set in Jenkins configuration.
-   Note that this feature uses the 'cli' which has problems working over a proxy.
-   This requires java to run the cli
-   # NOTE: Some versions of Jenkins, e.g. 1.651.2, come with a broken cli, missing the main manifest attribute!
+Read the file demo/demo_security.py for notes about security, if you have enabled security on your Jenkins

 2.4.
-Read the file demo/demo_security.py for notes about security, if you have enabled security on your Jenkins

-2.5.
 All set!
 You can now create jobs that have a shell execution step, which will a use this library to control the running of other jobs.
    See the demo directory for example flows.
 The demo jobs can be loaded by running tests, see below.